Buffalo shooting leaves neighborhood without a grocery store - NewsBreak

 Eventually she moved downtown but came back to the East Side in 2020, happy that a supermarket had returned.
 Mack says she shopped at Tops daily, sometimes three or four times, to buy pop, meat and to play her numbers.
 She was there Saturday before the shooting.

-Hanesworth worries that when Tops does reopen, “it’s not going to feel like ours anymore.”
+“It’s time to do more.
+It’s time for white folk to talk to white folk and really have honest conversations,” she said.

-“And we fought so long for something to feel like ours.
-And Black communities across the country have been fighting so long just to feel like something belongs to us, like something is safe for us,” she said.
-“Like we can go shopping, we can go to church, we can go to school, we can go to the movies.
-And that’s just continuously being taken from us.”
+Pastor James Giles, coordinator of the anti-violence group Buffalo Peacemakers, thinks that is happening.
+He juggled calls offering help from area churches and businesses, the Buffalo Bills , competing grocery stores and even the utility company after the shooting.

 Sarkar and Nasir are members of AP’s Race and Ethnicity team.
-AP writers John Wawrow and Carolyn Thompson in Buffalo, New York, and Tammy Webber in Fenton, Michigan, contributed to this story.
+AP writers John Wawrow in Buffalo, New York, and Tammy Webber in Fenton, Michigan , contributed to this story.